EbonieM2/pdsnd_github/README.md

 washington.csv

 ### Credits
-Ahmet Can Serfidan for helping me get the weekday name to populate.
+Ahmet S. for helping me get the weekday name to populate.